douglasdrake/GHCN-stations/README.md

 As of Version: 3.27-upd-2019081018, there are 113,933 stations in the archive.
 We can search for stations by location and for the measurements that are available.

+# Project
+Create a tool to search for stations based on location and types of measurements available.
 This search tool currently limits the measurements to the five primary results: Precipitation, Maximum Temperature, Minimum Temperature, Snowfall, and Snow Depth.

+# Methods
+1. A Python Class `GHCN-Archive` was created to download and maintain a copy of the `GHCN-Archive`.
+2. A SQLite database of the GHCN stations and GHCN inventory of measurements was created using SQLAlchemy.
+3. A Flask Web App was written to render the search template and return search results.
+SQLAlchemy is used for querying the database.
+4. Plot.ly was used to plot the coordinates of the returned stations.
+5. D3 was used to render an HTML table with the station information.
+6. The App was deployed to Heroku.

+# Further Work
+1. Form validation to insure the app is passed valid arguments.
+2. Use Great Circle Distance to search for points within a given radius of the target coordinates.
+3. Using geocoding, find the station(s) closest to the given coordinates.

 ## Citation:
 Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleason, and T.G.
 Houston, 2012:  *An overview